khuizhang/gofishing/README.md

 $ pip3 uninstall gofishing

 ## Usage

-1. list stations and IDs
-2. check tide info by station
-3. list management areas for fishery
+1. tide
+    parse the list of stations out of https://tides.gc.ca/eng/station/list, and save to /tmp/stations.csv given station location and date, print tide predictions
+2. area
+    parse the list of stations out of https://www.pac.dfo-mpo.gc.ca/fm-gp/maps-cartes/areas-secteurs/index-eng.html, and save to /tmp/areas.csv given a combo of 'name, category', print the following:
+        * area maps link: https://www.pac.dfo-mpo.gc.ca/fm-gp/rec/tidal-maree/a-s<area_id>-eng.html (special example, area 21/22 is using id 21 for map)
+        * get protected areas, and put it into a csv file for all areas. (subarea_id, type, closure_name, closure_map)
+        * contamination info: subarea_id, sanitory closure name, closure type, closure map link
+        * species regulation: species
-4. check notice for certain harvest restriction
+        * latest fishery notice for any restriction of this species in this area.